July 13, 2021

 Lady beetles are probably the most widely known predatory insect.
 These beetles are dome-shaped insects that range in color from yellow, pink, red, orange, or black, usually with distinct spots.
 Both the adults and larvae are predatory on small, soft-bodied insects like aphids.
 The larvae are flattened and tapered, kind of like an alligator.
 They are usually dark-colored with orange or yellow markings.
 Since the larvae look so much different than the adults, they are commonly misidentified as a pest.

 Other beetles, like ground beetles, can also be important predators in gardens.
 Most are shiny and black and are typically found on the ground under leaves, logs, stones, loose bark, and grassy areas.
 They are most active at night and will feed on a variety of insects such as caterpillars, beetle larvae, snails, and other soft-bodied insects.
-Ground beetle larvae also predators that feed on soil-dwelling insects.
+Ground beetle larvae also feed on soil-dwelling insects.

 Assassin bugs and other predatory bugs use their straw-like mouthparts to impale their prey and then suck out the body fluids (like a juice box).
 These insects come in various sizes and colors, but one of the best known is the wheel bug.
 And even though we typically think of them as pests, some species of stink bugs are predatory.
 Like other predatory bugs, these predatory stink bugs have thicker mouthparts compared to their plant-feeding cousins.
 Predatory bugs will feed on pests such as aphids, leafhoppers, caterpillars, and beetles.